 Boise State Broncos: A season of peaks and valleys

-There was definitely a lot to be disappointed about when in fact there could have been more focus placed in regards to this team being much better than their record had indicated.
+There was definitely a lot to be disappointed about when in fact there could have been more focus placed in regards to this team being much better than their record indicated.

 In those first seven games, there was only one game that could be considered bad.
 Yes, four losses were bad in, and of, themselves.
 Lapses in play, second-half struggles on offense, and difficult coaching decisions all played their part in those first games.